Welcome to The Greater Wilshire Neighborhood Council website. Your interest shows a commitment to your neighborhood and your city.

 Click image for PDF version.

-Come learn about Measure S, a ballot initiative on the March 7th ballot, in a moderated public forum organized by Mid City West Community Council and Greater Wilshire Neighborhood Council.
+Learn about Measure S, an initiative on the March 7th ballot that could have wide-ranging effects on many types of development and housing in Los Angeles, in a moderated public forum organized by Mid City West Community Council and the Greater Wilshire Neighborhood Council.
 Representatives supporting and opposing the measure will present, participate in a moderated discussion, and take submitted questions from the public.

 Tuesday, February 28th

 7:30 – 9:00 PM

 NCJW of Los Angeles

 It’s only a week until the 2017 Los Angeles Homeless Count on January 26th.
 Join the over 1,000 volunteers participating in this annual census of our neighbors experiencing homelessness throughout Los Angeles.
 The Greater Wilshire area needs about 45 volunteers for the 22 Census Tracts we’ll canvass.
 This is a visual-only count done mostly by car in teams of 2-4 and we’ll provide training on the night of the census.

 For more information and to register at our deployment site at 600 S. La Brea Ave: http://www.theycountwillyou.org/600slabrea

 We hope to see many of you again this year!

 Want to learn more about our local neighborhood history?
 On Sunday, December 11, please join the Sycamore Square Neighborhood Association for a free, informal, one-hour walking tour of the Sycamore Square neighborhood (bordered by Wilshire, Citrus, Olympic, and La Brea).